zenmetsu/hermes/README.md

 ## Status
 - **Stable**: No crashes with FFT_SIZE = 2048.
 - **To-Do**:
-  - Debug demodulation (no tone sets detected—threshold or bin issue).
+  - Add demodulation (start with detecting 8FSK tone sets).
+  - Add proper modulation (currently just generates a sine wave).
-  - Implement TX hardware integration.
+  - Implement TX hardware integration (VOX/GPIO PTT/CAT)
-  - Add Turbo (6s) and Fast (10s) modes.
+  - Add Turbo (6s) and Fast (10s) modes, then eventually Slow (30s).
-  - Refactor to class-based design.
+  - Refactor to class based design.
+  - Add a profiler for tracking performance.

 ## Contributing
 This is a learning project—contributions welcome!
 Fork, modify, and submit pull requests via GitHub.

 ## License
 MIT License—see `LICENSE` file (to be added).